 As a business owner in Australia, understanding who legally owns your business is not just a matter of formality; it’s a crucial aspect that influences your responsibilities, how you pay taxes, and how you make key business decisions.
 Business structure plays a pivotal role in defining ownership.
+All too often business owners are not aware that they may not be the legal owner of their business.
 As an accountant, I often guide business owners through the complexities of business structuring and ownership.
-Here’s what you need to know.
+Here’s what you need to know to help you understand who owns your business!

 1. Understanding Business Structures in Australia